tnichols217/notes/APBiology/1/Notes/4 - Macromolecules.md

 1. Making up the cell membrane

 Phospholipids are similar to Fats as they are also made of **glycerol and three connecting molecules**, connected by **Ester Linkages**
+When Phospholipids are put in water, they will self assemble into a bilayer

 Composed of:
 1. Glycerol